 Climate change threatens the cleanliness of our air, depletes our water sources and limits food supply.
 It disrupts livelihoods, forces families from their homes and pushes people into poverty.

-Climate change is also one of many root causes of conflict around the world: it leads to food shortages, threatens people’s livelihoods, and displaces entire populations.
+Climate change is one of many root causes of conflict around the world: it leads to food shortages, threatens people’s livelihoods, and displaces entire populations.
 Where institutions and governments are unable to manage the stress or absorb the shocks of a changing climate, threats to the stability of states and societies will only increase.

 Who is most affected by climate change?